quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 vantagepoint type (For example, abcd1234_server.qlog would contain the server-side trace of the connection with ODCID abcd1234).

-### Raw packet and frame information
+## Raw packet and frame information

-This document re-uses the definition of the RawInfo data class from {{QLOG-MAIN}}.

 Note: